 Step 1.
-Fill in a greyhound trainer form.
+Fill in the registration of a greyhound trainer application.

 Step 3.
 Meet any other requirements set by stewards.

 Step 5.
-Submit your application and fee at your local Territory Business Centre.
+Submit your application and pay the fee at your local Territory Business Centre.

 Step 1.
-Fill in a greyhound trainer registration form.
+Fill in the renewal of registration of a greyhound trainer application.

 Step 3.
-Submit your renewal and fee at a Territory Business Centre.
+Submit your application and pay the fee at a Territory Business Centre.

-Your NT greyhound trainer licences may be recognised in other Australian states and territories.
+Your NT greyhound trainer licence may be recognised in other Australian states and territories.

-If you have an interstate licence you should contact Licensing NT to find out it if your licence is recognised in NT.
+If you have an interstate licence, contact Licensing NT to find out it's recognised in the NT.